OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:20

 He spoke these words while teaching in the temple courts near the place where the offerings were put.
-Yet no one seized Him, because His hour had not yet come.
+Yet no one seized Him, because His time had not yet come.

 ---

 ## John 8:21

-Once more Jesus said to them, “I am going away, and you will look for Me, and you will die in your sin.
+Again Jesus said to them, “I am going away, and you will look for Me, and you will die in your sin.
 Where I go, you cannot come.”

 ## John 8:22